ethersphere/ethswarm-blog-hugo/content/foundation/posts/bee-2-0-transition-guide.md

 To do so, simply download and back up any encrypted uploads at any time before the 2.0 release on March 26th, and then re-upload them after updating your node to the 2.0 client following the release.

-Furthermore, any postage batches which have been used for encrypted uploads prior to the 2.0 release should be allowed to expire in order to allow vulnerable files to go offline.
+Moreover, it is recommended that uploaders allow their postage stamp batches for pre-2.0 encrypted uploads to expire so that encrypted files affected by the vulnerability go offline.
+Newly uploaded encrypted files with post 2.0 clients will not be affected by the vulnerability.

 ### Staking Node Operators